-Welcome to EduLAw
+Welcome to ELA

-MONEUL – Igniting European Union Learning Together in Mongolia
+News: MONEUL – Igniting European Union Learning Together in Mongolia

 From 2024 to 2027, ELA EduLAw will implement the Erasmus+ CBHE MONEUL project under the leadership of Paul Van Caesbroeck (ELAvzw).
 Erasmus+ CBHE is the EU program designed to support education in ‘third countries’ outside Europe.
 Capacity building in higher education is achieved through international cooperation projects and multilateral partnerships with the objective of developing curricula and digitizing higher education systems.